 Four months later, I was sent to the White Sands Research Center in New Mexico.
 I arrived in 1982 and was soon added to the breeding program.
 I participated in research between births.
 My daughter Ida was also sent to White Sands, but we never crossed paths after we arrived in New Mexico.
-In order to control reproduction, laboratory staff selectively placed males and females together.
-Two years after arriving in New Mexico I gave birth to a healthy baby boy, Josh, who was taken to the nursery that same day.
-Fourteen months later I gave birth to a daughter, C.J.
-I was taking good care of her baby and C.J. had started nursing.
+To control reproduction, laboratory staff selectively placed males and females together.
+Two years after arriving in New Mexico, I gave birth to a healthy baby boy, Josh, who was taken to the nursery that same day.
+Fourteen months later, I gave birth to a daughter, C.J.
+I was taking good care of her, and C.J. had started nursing.
 Despite these positive signs, C.J. was taken to the nursery two days later.
 My next baby, Mario, was born fifteen months later.
 This son was also removed from my care and sent to the nursery the day after he was born.

 In 2000 I became part of a small group of middle-aged females.
-When us high-spirited ladies first met there was a bit of drama and they needed a mediator.
-I brought a calmness to the situation and was described as the “go between girl.”
-This is when I met my best friend Mandy and formed a friendship that brought both of us incredible joy and companionship over the years.
+When we high-spirited ladies first met, there was a bit of drama, and they needed a mediator.
+I brought calmness to the situation and was described as the “go-between girl.”
+This is when I met my best friend, Mandy, and formed a friendship that brought both of us incredible joy and companionship over the years.
 I shared my food and enrichment with her, but it was so much more.
 We were inseparable.
-We migrated to Florida in March 2011 where they spent our days exploring our beautiful island home, basking in the Florida sun together.
+We migrated to Florida in March 2011 and spent our days exploring our beautiful island home, basking in the Florida sun together.
 At bedtime, we made fluffy nests and slept side by side every night.
 Sadly, Mandy passed away in 2016.
-The group seemed to know I was grieving and many of the boys were extra kind to me.
-Kendra, a young girl who adored Mandy and followed her everywhere, stayed close to me and transferred much of that affection towards me.
+The group seemed to know I was grieving, and many of the boys were extra kind to me.
+Kendra, a young girl who adored Mandy and followed her everywhere, stayed close to me and transferred much of that affection toward me.
 The support meant a lot to me while I grieved the loss of my best friend.

 I am a respected matriarch who provides guidance and comfort to many of the boys in the group.
 This is especially true for my relationship with Seve, a male who has struggled with a dark, difficult past.
-When’s he’s feeling agitated, he will seek me out for comfort and solace.
+When he’s feeling agitated, he will seek me out for comfort and solace.
 My soothing presence while I groom him can prevent him from escalating into self-abuse when he is experiencing extreme stress.
 I am also strong and have no problem stepping up and putting the boys in line when they need it.
-Drama seems to be a daily occurrence in chimp life and I will definitely express my opinion about the situation.
-If I ever feel like slowing down and having a quiet day, I know I can visit with J.R. in the side group my family shares the building with.
-Deciding which group I will be with for the day is one of many choices I get to make.
+Drama seems to be a daily occurrence in chimp life, and I will definitely express my opinion about the situation.
+I’m happy to be spending my golden years surrounded by the companionship of my chimpanzee family, the loving daily care of staff, and the freedom to choose how I would like to spend my days.

-Yvette has a beautiful soul and it is a privilege to know her and see her positive influence over the group.
-After everything she has been through over the years, we are happy she has found peace in the Florida sun surrounded by a family who loves her.
+Yvette has a beautiful soul, and it is a privilege to know her and see her positive influence on the group.
+After everything she has been through over the years, we are happy she has found peace in the Florida sun, surrounded by a family who loves her.